scalespeeder/DayZ-SAKHAL-Humvee-Offroad_02-Community-Server-Spawn-Code-Snippets-PC-and-Console-126/readme.txt

 1.26 Sakhal Code Snippets To Bring Humvee Events ( Offroad_02 ) To The Winter Map Files README

-Instructionss & code snippets to bring Humvee events to Sakhal, on PC & PlayStation & Xbox Console Community Servers..
+Instructions & code snippets to bring Humvee events to Sakhal, on PC & PlayStation & Xbox Console Community Servers..

 A maximum of 3 humvees will spawn at a possible 22 locations.
 (See supplied image for locations).